localstack/docs/content/en/user-guide/aws/ec2/index.md

 </p>

 <p>
 Please use the qcow2 images.
-The default login account is <code>fedora</code>.
 </p>
 {{< /tab >}}